elementbound/nlon/doc/tutorials/server.md

 When any of the connected clients sends a message, first its ID is looked up.
 If it is a new correspondence, a Correspondence instance is created for it and passed to the appropriate correspondence handler.
+The initial  message's *subject* header is used to route the correspondence to the right correspondence handler.

-Each message has a *subject* in its header.
-This is used to route the message to the appropriate request handler for processing, for example:
+From there, the handler is free to stream incoming data and send replies accordingly, for example:

 ```js
 nlonServer.handle('echo', async (correspondence) => {